 Regardless, here is a review of the research I could turn up on the ingredients in the original formula.

 The original formula of Ageless Male -the product itself – appeared to have no published, clinical proof that it raised testosterone in humans.
 No clinical studies on this supplement can be located.

 There does appear to be one study on saw palmetto and astaxanthin and testosterone levels.
 The study was published in 2008 in the Journal of the International Society of Sports Nutrition.

 The study did not use Ageless Male.
 Rather researchers were testing another supplement called Mytosterone (also called AlphaStat) made by a company called Triarco (triarco.com) which is located in Wayne NJ.
 Triarco funded this study but the investigation notes that none of the authors had any financial connection to the outcomes of the research (that's good).

-- Group 1 (21 men) were given 800 mg of the Mytosterone supplement
+- Group 1 (21 men) was given 800 mg of the Mytosterone supplement

-- Group 2 (21 men) were given 2000 milligrams of the Mytosterone supplement
+- Group 2 (21 men) was given 2000 milligrams of the Mytosterone supplement